saragracekimball/EclipseLabs/InputOutputPart2/README.md

 ## Part 3 - Input/Output Program

 Write a program called **dorm.py** which meets the following criteria:
-1. ask the user a question: "What dorm do you live in?"
+1. ask the user another question: "What dorm do you live in?"
 2. print the name of the dorm to the console along with a message which welcomes them back to campus.

-Example Run:
+Example of what happens when your program is run:

 ```
 What is your name?
 McGee